Grogg: Sponsorship

 The Hughes family are well-known supporters of Principality Premiership club, Pontypridd RFC, and in 2009, the World of Groggs became official sponsors of the club's website.

-The Groggshop also supports local charities Velindre and The Welsh Rugby Charitable Trust.
-Their dedication to helping such charities led to John being awarded with a MBE by Prince Charles in November 2010.

 Awards

 In 2001 the founder of the business and the inventor of the Groggs, John Hughes, was presented with the Chancellor's medal from the University of Glamorgan in recognition of his contribution to Welsh life.
 He was awarded the MBE in June 2010 for his services to UK ceramics.